 Dariece and I started travelling back in 2008 and ever since we left our home country of Canada, we scoured the planet for the best travel jobs.
 We wanted to find jobs that could pay us money while we were travelling so that we never had to return home to work a regular 9-5 again.

-In our ultimate job hunt, we personally worked dozens of different jobs including bartenders, volunteers, English teachers, pet-sitters, and eventually we landed on the ultimate travel job… running a travel blog.
+In our job hunt, we personally worked dozens of different jobs including bartending, volunteering, teaching English, pet-sitting, and eventually, we landed on the ultimate travel job… running a travel blog.
 But in our quest, we interviewed dozens of travellers who have worked all sorts of travel jobs all over the world.

 This blog that you’re reading is dedicated to finding ways to earn money online so that you can travel/live abroad for as long as you want.
 We eat, sleep and breathe travel and our entire life since 2008 has been committed to finding ways to sustain our travel addiction and share it with the people who read this blog!

 In this post, I’m not keeping any secrets.
 I’m going to share with you all of the best travel jobs and passive income ideas that you can find on the road, but I’m not just going to list them.
 I’m going to tell you where to find each job, what the jobs entail, what requirements there are, and perhaps most importantly, what each travel job pays.

-We’ve been at it for 10 years and today we get flown around the world on all expenses paid trips while earning upwards of $20,000 per month!
+We’ve been at it for over 10 years and today we get flown around the world on all-expense-paid trips while earning six figures a year.
 Sounds too good to be true?
 It’s not, read on to see what travel jobs you can earn good money from while on the road.

 What Makes a Good Travel Job?